I think this, is one of the most amazing road trips I’ve done!

 Later, we stopped at a lookout where we enjoyed a delightful view to the Urubamba River and part of the Sacred Valley.

 From there, we traveled to small town where a market with lots of handcrafts, silver jewelry and many other souvenir were waiting for us in Písac.
-I believe the market is there every Sunday, Tuesday, and Thursday.
+I believe the market is there every Sunday, Tuesday, and Thursday (at least in 2012 when I visited).

 Ollantaytambo was next.
 This town is known as the Living Inca City and the starting point for the 3 days/4 nights hike, the Inca Trail.
 Something I would love to do some day.
 We strolled the city and visited an Archeological Park with the same name of the town.
 Climbing up those high steps to get to the top of the park was worthy.
 It took us a while to get through the terraces (used to be agricultural terraces) because we wanted to capture the view from different points.
 Including the face of Tunupa on the mountain in front of us.
 Tunupa, a messenger of the gods that arrived the town many time before the creation of the Incan Empire.